 Which brings us to the second benefit of real-time inventory: enhancing the customer experience.
 One of the worst-case scenarios is to have a ready, able and willing buyer, only to lose them because you don’t have adequate stock for them to purchase your product in store or online.
 Not only does this impact your immediate sales potential with that customer, it may also have a negative impact on future sales – not only with that particular customer but potentially with others within their sphere of influence if they decide to share their disdain with others on outlets such as social media.

 Fourth, real-time inventory is a wonderful asset to your accounting and finance team as well.
-Knowing exactly how much inventory you need at the right times (and what’s left over) gives you a more accurate picture for the accounting department.
+Knowing exactly how much inventory you need at the right times (and what’s left over) gives you a more accurate picture for the accounting department to report on warehousing and fulfillment costs.
 Just estimating what your inventory stands at could pose a major rick to the profit reporting you do each quarter.
 Real-time metrics work to help catch errors immediately so you don’t experience extra downtime scoping out a problem.

 Remember – Real-Time Inventory Doesn’t Guarantee Success